Body of missing Princeton University student has been found

 CNN has sought comment from the prosecutor's office and the university's department of public safety about Universe Ewunetie's claims.

-Investigators are searching Lake Carnegie, on Princeton's campus, and the surrounding area after authorities used bloodhounds to trace Ewunetie's scent from the dorm to the lake, according to a law enforcement source.
+Investigators were searching Lake Carnegie, on Princeton's campus, and the surrounding area after authorities used bloodhounds to trace Ewunetie's scent from the dorm to the lake, according to a law enforcement source.

-New Jersey Gov. Phil Murphy tweeted that he has been in touch with various law enforcement agencies regarding the missing student and is "praying for her swift and safe return."
+New Jersey Gov. Phil Murphy earlier Thursday tweeted that he has been in touch with various law enforcement agencies regarding the missing student.

-"I've been in touch with @NewJerseyOAG, @MercerCoPros, and the @NJSP who are doing everything they can to find missing @Princeton University student Misrach Ewunetie," the Governor tweeted.
+Murphy later tweeted he was "heartbroken" by the news of her death.

+"Our hearts go out to her family, friends, and fellow students who knew and loved her," he wrote.

-Universe Ewunetie described his sister as a "precious, beautiful soul" who is a "great listener" and "cares about people beyond her."
+Ewunetie's brother Universe described his sister as a "precious, beautiful soul," a "great listener" and someone who "cares about people beyond her."

 Family members said they spoke to her roommates, who remembered her sleeping in her dorm room on Friday morning.

-Note: Correction: A previous version of this story misspelled Misrach Ewunetie's first name and Alexander Moravcsik's last name.
-A statement from Terrace Club leaders was incorrectly attributed to Moravcsik and has been updated.